 • capsule structure (hyperechoic, thickness up to 1.5 mm);

-• the relative position of the organs (the right kidney is slightly lower than the left);
+• relative position of organs ( right kidney slightly below the left);

-• comparison of sizes (kidneys of the same size or a difference of no more than 2 cm);
+• comparison of sizes (buds are the same size or the difference is no more than 2 cm);

-• organ mobility (during breathing up to 2-3 cm);
+• mobility of the organ (during breathing up to 2-3cm);

 • anterior-posterior size (no more than 15mm);

-• resistance index of the main artery (in the region of the gate about 0.7, in the interlobar arteries from 0.36 to 0.74);
+• resistance index of the main artery (in the hilum area about 0.7, in the interlobar arteries from 0.36 to 0.74);

 • developmental anomalies and vascular neoplasms are excluded;

-• anatomical arrangement of vessels and places of discharge of additional branches;
+• the anatomical location of the vessels and the origin of additional branches;

-• the state of the vascular wall (thickening, thinning, aneurysms, ruptures);
+• condition of the vascular wall (thickening, thinning, aneurysms, ruptures);

-• the state of the lumen of the vessel (when narrowing, the reasons are clarified);
+• the state of the lumen of the vessel (if narrowing occurs, the reasons are determined);

 • the resistance index is measured in the middle, terminal and proximal sections of the artery (a large difference in the indices in both kidneys indicates a violation of blood flow);

-• an assessment is made of the size and structure of the adrenal glands and the structure of the perirenal tissue.
+• The size and structure of the adrenal glands and the structure of the perinephric fiber are assessed.

-Indicators and norms of arterial trunks and their blood flow
+Indicators and norms of artery trunks and their blood flow

-Duplex and triplex imaging of vessels and arteries (photo)
+Duplex and triplex mode of visualization of vessels and arteries (photo)

 Normal artery diameter: